 - Distribution: Some digital assets are created for distribution, and a good DAM system will reflect that by allowing you to quickly and easily distribute files to various platforms (including social media), email, your desktop, and other destinations.

-- Analytics: Chances are, you have questions about your digital capital: Who has been accessing your assets?
+- Reporting & Analytics: Chances are, you have questions about your digital capital: Who has been accessing your assets?
 Where are they published?
 Who’s uploading/adding new assets?
 What assets are currently being modified or in production?
 How has a specific asset been used?
 A good DAM system can deliver a wide range of custom reports.

 Companies that leverage the right DAM solution gain efficiency by streamlining workflows, ensuring brand compliance, and getting more traction from their digital assets.
 Taking the time to develop a clear and consistent digital asset management strategy amplifies these benefits.
 Learn more about how to choose a DAM system that fits your business needs by downloading our white paper below.